DavidVujic/python-polylith-docs/docs/setup.md

 ```

-Next: create a Polylith workspace, with a basic Polylith folder structure.
+Next: create a Polylith workspace, with a basic Polylith directory structure.
 The `poly` command is now available in the local virtual environment.
 You can run commands in the context of `pdm run` to make Polylith aware of the development environment.